coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/README.md

 * August 8, 2025
   * Incorporating revisions supporting Cardano Node 10.5.1 and Cardano CLI 10.11.0.0
+  * Revising the example DNS name used to demonstrate how to register relay nodes
   * Fixing minor errors
 * April 26, 2025
   * Incorporating revisions to support Cardano Node 10.3.1 and Cardano CLI 10.7.0.0